Postpartum Hypertension

 Treating the complications of hypertension, such as seizures, stroke, or kidney problems.

-Your health care provider will also continue to monitor your blood pressure closely until it is within a safe range for you.
+Your health care provider will also continue to closely watch your blood pressure.

 Follow these instructions at home: